IvanSmiths/ivansmiths/README.md

 </div>

 ### About:
-- 3 years of working experience as a UI/UX Deeloper;
+- 3 years of working experience as a UI/UX Developer;
 - Frontend developer, lately coding with Next.js with an extensive use of Gsap for animations;
 - Born and raised in Italy, currently in Wiesbaden(DE);
 - Check <a href="https://www.ivansmiths.com/">my personal portfolio</a> for more info about me.